-For those in particularly poor signal areas it should be noted that from Feb 2020 only MUX6 is out of the A group (excluding the "temporary" MUXES 7 and 8), so, if you live a really poor signal area you could forgo those programmes and go A group, in which case we'd recommend the Yagi18A or the XB10A for poor signal areas, and the XB16A for those with the most marginal signals, see Sandy transmitter’s graph.
+For those in particularly poor signal areas it should be noted that from Feb 2020 only MUX6 is out of the A group, so, if you live a really poor signal area you could forgo those programmes and go A group, in which case we'd recommend the Yagi18A or the XB10A for poor signal areas, and the XB16A for those with the most marginal signals, see Sandy transmitter’s graph.

 (Not that many people actually need a high gain aerial anyway........)